Threshold Podcast: Season 4

 Season five "Hark" focuses on the sounds of the natural world.
 The season will take the listeners from subarctic lakes in northern Sweden to reefs in Australia.
 The season encourage listeners to pay attention to the nonhuman sounds and communications that takes place around us.
 The first episode of the season was released on November 19th 2024.

 Threshold Conversations

 Threshold Conversations is a spinoff show featuring interviews with environmental thought leaders on important issues impacting cultures, communities, and ecosystems in the United States and beyond.
 This series aims to create space for thoughtful, civil dialogue about the urgent environmental issues we're living with today.

+The Corridor

+The Corridor is a special 7-episode series exploring how Louisiana's historical roots with sugar plantations and slave labor gave rise to its fossil fuel and petrochemical industries, and how residents are now confronting and dealing with the environmental justice impacts of these industries.
+This series is hosted by Jaha Naila Avery, and its first episode released on June 2, 2026.

 Awards and reception

 Threshold has received several prestigious awards, including a Peabody Award and a national Edward R. Murrow Award, as well as awards from the Society of Professional Journalists, the Montana Broadcasters Association, a citation from the Overseas Press Club, and more.
 Threshold has also been included in best-of lists by Outside Online, High Country News, Bello Collective, and The Philadelphia Inquirer.

 The Peabody Jurors wrote of Threshold Season 3: "The Refuge is an outstanding example of environmental journalism."

 Holly Kirkpatrick of Rise Collaborative wrote that Threshold Season 2 helps listeners gain a more in-depth understanding of the Arctic.
 "In most of the 1–4 minute news and radio reports about the Arctic or climate change, we don't always hear enough from the four million people actually living there.
 Threshold aims to change that by exploring the complexities of the Arctic through the stories of its residents," Kirkpatrick writes.

 Dan DeLuca of The Philly Inquirer wrote that Threshold Season 1: "an immersive exploration of the nation's history with the [bison]...It digs deep into issues about conservation and politics and the relationship of the U.S. government to native populations both animal and human, while never losing a sense of wonder about the majestic beasts."